myTerminal/myTerminal.github.io/diary/pages/_page_2025120800/README.md

 ## Conclusion

 Just like my ThinkPad X61s, this X61 Tablet we have here isn't the most practical notebook computer/tablet for today's computing.
 However, it reminds me of my i-mate JasJar from back in the day, as that device had a similar convertible form factor with a swivel hinge, back when a 3.6” screen was considered huge.
 Also, this machine in a way makes me appreciate the refinement future designs went through to create the modern 2-in-1 Yoga's we have today.
 I wish I could have been able to add it to my fleet.

-## Outro

-That's all that I have for this video.
-Thanks for watching it till the end, may the maker watch over you, see you in the next video!